-In 2020, the Eric Larson Endowment handed out three emergency grants to students that had lost their income during the pandemic.
+In 2021, the Eric Larson Endowment handed out grants to UNM students who were studying music at the University of New Mexico.

 Eric Larson Music Endowment